The UCSF Fresno Internal Medicine residency program offers a three-year categorical ACGME-accredited program.

 Program Code: 1022140C0

-- Graduation from medical school by early June.
+- Graduation from medical school by June.
 For international medical graduates, we prefer a graduation date by early May.

 - We require all international medical graduates that have not completed rotations in the United States to complete at least 4 weeks of observerships in at least 2 different clinical settings.
 Hands-on experience is preferred.
 We will consider international graduates who are applying less than 3 years since graduation.